Temporal Reasoning on Implicit Events from Distant Supervision: Conclusion

 \section{Conclusion}

-We propose a challenging temporal relation dataset \datasetname{}, to evaluate systems' understanding of implicit events and their start and end times.
-We propose a distant supervision process that improves language models' generalization of temporal relations.
-We further combine such a distantly supervised model that compares events' start times with another one that estimates events' duration.
-The final model uses the information to infer events' end times, which is hard to be directly extracted and predicted.
-We show that our model improves over multiple metrics on \datasetname{} and MATRES, suggesting the effectiveness of high-precision pre-training and symbolic temporal reasoning.
-The room for improvements also motivates future work on general temporal understanding.
+We introduce a challenging dataset \datasetname{}, to evaluate systems' temporal understanding of implicit events.
+We propose a distant supervision process that improves language models' understanding of start times of both explicit and implicit events.
+We further combine this process with a distantly supervised model that estimates events' duration to compare event end times, under the explicit rule that end times are start times plus durations.
+We show that our model improves over \datasetname{} and MATRES, suggesting the effectiveness of high-precision pre-training and symbolic temporal reasoning.
+Despite these advances, \datasetname{} continues to be a challenging task for future work on general temporal reasoning.